Merkel outlines minimalist EU reform

 If you already have an account click here to login.

-"If the whole euro zone is in danger, the EMF must be able to grant long-term credit in order to help countries.
+"If the whole eurozone is in danger, the EMF must be able to grant long-term credit in order to help countries.
 Such loans would be spread over 30 years and be conditioned on sweeping structural reforms," she said.

-"In addition, I can imagine the possibility of a credit line that is short-term, five years for example.
+"In addition, I can imagine the possibility of a credit line that is short term, five years for example.
 As such, we would be able to take under our wing countries that get into difficulties because of extraordinary circumstances," she added.

 The eurozone should have its own investment budget, she said, but this should be little more than €10bn a year and should be phased in.

-The moves, designed to prevent another existential euro debt crisis, should be complemented by EU banking union, Merkel also said.
+The moves, designed to prevent another existential euro debt crisis, should be complemented by an EU banking union, Merkel also said.

 Her comments represented Berlin's first detailed reaction to French president Emmanuel Macron's grand vision for EU reform.